mmalik17/Rakamin-Capstone-Project/README.md

 # <b> 2.
 Data Understanding and Preparation </b>
 ## Feature that available

 ## Exploratory Data Analysis
 ## Data Preprocessing
+- Drop all missing value because the number of missing value is only 1.07% of the number of row
+- Create new feature such as kidsorteen, generation, campaign result, and total spending
+- Label encode the marital status and year customer
+- One-Hot Encoding for education adn generation column
+- Split data train with data test
+- Drop outlier with Z-score
+- feature transformation with logistic transformation and normalisation
+- Handle imbalance class with random oversampling technique

 # <b> 3.
 Machine Learning Modelling </b>
 ## Modelling Process